 Heifer's Learning Centers, or “living classrooms,” offer tours, Global Village immersion experiences, single and multi-day educational programs, Service Learning events and more!
 Experiential, hands-on, interactive and fun – Heifer’s Learning Centers provide working examples of the type of sustainable agriculture we support around the world.
 Many of the educational programs and farm operations are lead by volunteers.
 Visit the Learning Centers and gain new understanding of the causes of hunger and poverty, and a renewed appreciation for the solutions Heifer provides.

 A world of communities living together in peace and equitably sharing the resources of a healthy planet.

 To work with communities to end hunger and poverty and to care for the earth.

 To “pass on the gift.”
 As people share their animals’ offspring with others – along with their knowledge, resources, and skills – an expanding network of hope, dignity, and self-reliance is created that reaches around the globe.

-This simple idea of giving families a source of food rather than short-term relief caught on and has continued for over 60 years.
-Today, millions of families in 128 countries have been given the gifts of self-reliance and hope.
+This simple idea of giving families a source of food rather than short-term relief caught on and has continued for over 70 years.
+To date 22.6 million families in more than 128 countries have been given the gifts of self-reliance and hope.